rmakoto/ze-data-engineer-rodrigo-makoto/README.md

 - Should we use queues, pub-sub mechanisms, serverless components?

 To capture couriers position events, I would suggest to create a API.
 AWS API Gateway, AWS Lambda and AWS MSK (Managed Kafka) are good options for this case.
 API Gateway would receive the events and Lambda would produce each event in JSON format to a MSK topic.
 A important issue we have to consider, this API can be used to track not only courier GPS information, but to capture a range of different kind of events.
 Because of that, the events volume can increase super rapidly.
-Although API Gateway and Lambda are cheap, when we are dealing with huge volume of events, the costs can increase rapdily.
+Although API Gateway and Lambda are cheap, when we are dealing with huge volume of events, the costs can increase rapidly.
 A good alternative would be create a API using open-source solutions, like Nginx and fluentd.

 #### **While receiving this location data associed with order's information, imagine we need to ingest more information to it**